JacquesOlivierLachaud/IPCV-practicals/README.md

 (`cmake .. -G Xcode` for an Xcode project, or `cmake .. -G "CodeBlocks - Unix Makefiles"` for a codeblocks one, or VisualStudio on MS Windows using the GUI)

-By default, `cmake` will clone a copy of the DGtal repository, set up all the dependencies and build a first `helloworld` program.
+By default, `cmake` will clone a copy of the DGtal repository, set up all the dependencies and build several programs (`helloworld`, etc).